LasyaPriya27/GrabNavi/README.md

 * A small Flask endpoint that acts as the agent backend.
 * Two Gradio front-ends: one for drivers and one for customers/support.
 * Utilities for sending delay/notification emails (example templates included).
+* Human-in-the-loop orchestration for risky / financial actions.
+* Compound-incident detection and sequencing to avoid conflicting actions.
+* Map-aware rerouting using AWS Location Service and on‑EC2 routing helpers.

 ## 3. Architecture (high level)